JamesHagerty1/Description-Image-BERT/README.md

 One reason for this BERT is to see the contextual-embedding / attention relationships between [DESC] tokens and [IMG] tokens.
 Here are visuals showing how much attention select [DESC] tokens gave the [IMG] tokens comprising entire images (dataset limited to images of cards and their token vocabulary). **Zoom in to the plotted images** to see the attention more clearly; brighter red highlights represent greater attention values.

 <img src="/attention_plots/attn_plot.png" width="1500">

+### TBD / Thoughts
+May run this on a modified version of the CIFAR-100 dataset (but with better image descriptions).
+The inspiration for this BERT is that all information can be thought of as an interconnected whole with graph-like relationships (hence why verbal tokens and image tokens belong to the same sequence on which self-attention is performed).